 In 1991 he became one of the founding members of Oslo String Quartet.
 He is a widely experienced musician and has been a member of ensembles such as the Norwegian Chamber Orchestra and Camerata Academica Salzburg, and concertmaster of the Bergen Philharmonic and Norwegian National Opera orchestras.

-In addition to collaborations with other musicians including Håvard Gimse, Einar Steen-Nøkleberg, Vebjørn Anvik and Kåre Nordstoga, Lotsberg has performed as a soloist with the Oslo Philharmonic Orchestra, the Norwegian National Opera Orchestra, the Norwegian Radio Orchestra and Camerata Academica Salzburg.
+In addition to collaborations with other musicians including Håvard Gimse, Einar Steen-Nøkleberg, Vebjørn Anvik and Kåre Nordstoga, Lotsberg has performed as a soloist with the Trondheim Soloists, the Norwegian National Opera Orchestra, the Norwegian Radio Orchestra and Camerata Academica Salzburg.

-He released a number of CD-recordings featuring works by J. S. Bach, Carl Nielsen and Edvard Grieg, and two recordings of contemporary music for solo violin.
-His latest album is the recording of Herman Vogt's new Violin Concerto with the Norwegian Radio Orchestra.
+He released a number of CD-recordings featuring works by J. S. Bach, Carl Nielsen and Edvard Grieg, and several recordings of contemporary music for solo violin.
+His latest albums are the recording of Herman Vogt's new Violin Concerto with the Norwegian Radio Orchestra and a new recording of the six Sonatas by Bach BWV 1014-19 with Kåre Nordstoga.

 Lotsberg is much in demand as a teacher and orchestra leader, working regularly since 2005 with TrondheimSolistene and as a teacher at the Barratt Due Institute of Music in Oslo since 1994.

-From August 2017 he is appointed as Artistic Director of the TrondheimSolistene.
+From August 2017 until July 2024, he was appointed as Artistic Director of the TrondheimSolistene.

-For many years, Geir Inge Lotsberg has played a Joseph Guarnerius filius Andrae dating from 1703, provided by Dextra Musica AS.
+For many years, Geir Inge Lotsberg has played a Joseph Guarnerius filius Andreae dating from 1703, provided by Dextra Musica AS.

 Made on